jasonbayton/11ty/_src/blog/2026/03/reviewing-the-2026-security-paper.md

 The paper doesn't consistently connect the dots explicitly, but there are several implications worth calling out for anyone working with managed Android devices:

-**Advanced Protection as a managed policy.** Already mentioned above, if Google exposes Advanced Protection through AMAPI or Android Enterprise management APIs, it could dramatically simplify security baselines.
-Instead of configuring dozens of individual restrictions, admins could set a single high-security posture.
-The enterprise framing on page 14 suggests this might not be far away.
+**Advanced Protection as a managed policy.** Already mentioned above, and now confirmed: Google has announced Android Enterprise support for Advanced Protection is coming with Android 17, allowing organisations to enable it by policy for managed devices.
+This will dramatically simplify security baselines - instead of configuring dozens of individual restrictions, admins will be able to set a single high-security posture.

 **OS-level behavioural protection.** The anti-scam protections that block risky actions during suspicious calls are described on page 15 as reducing "the risk of human error by building 'guardrails' directly into the OS."
 For enterprise, this means the platform itself is now defending against the social engineering attacks that currently bypass most EMM controls.